OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 VNET Self-Provisioning: Reservations
 ====================================================

-VNETs implement a simple self-provisioning scheme, that allows users to create their on networks consisting of portions of an existing VNET.
+VNETs implement a simple self-provisioning scheme, that allows users to create their own networks consisting of portions of an existing VNET.
 Each portion is called a Reservation.
 To implement this you need to:

-- Define a VNET with the desired ARs and configuration attributes.
+- **Define a VNET**, with the desired ARs and configuration attributes.
 These attributes will be inherited by any Reservation made on the VNET.
 Final users does not need to deal with low-level networking details.
 - **Setting up access**.
 In order to make a Reservation, users needs USE rights on the VNET, just as if they would use it to directly to provision IPs from it.
 - **Make Reservations**.
 Users can easily request specific addresses or just a number of addresses from a VNET.
 Reservations are placed in their own VNET for the user.
 - **Use Reservations**.
 Reservations offer the same interface as a regular VNET so you can just point your VM templates to the new VNET.
 The number of addresses and usage stats are shown also in the same way.